 Fixed Virtual Platforms

 Start bare metal and Linux software development without a hardware target.
-Fast, quad core ARM® Cortex®-A9 and Cortex-A8 FVP simulation models in DS-5 Development Studio get your projects running today.
+Fast, quad core ARM® Cortex®-A9, Cortex-A8 and ARMv8 FVP simulation models in DS-5 Development Studio help you to get your projects running today.

 Modeling Made Easy

 The complete ARM system model represented by FVPs is much more than just an instruction set simulator.

 Running at speeds comparable to the real hardware, Fixed Virtual platforms are complete simulations of an ARM system, including processor, memory and peripherals.
 These are set out in a "programmer's view", which give you a comprehensive model on which to build and test your software.

 Fixed Virtual Platforms give you a great way to start bare metal coding and Linux application development for ARM without the need for a physical target.

 With FVPs, your software engineering team can work on application, firmware and early driver development far ahead of hardware availability.
 In cases where a large team is working on “generic” device support, models remove the need for a large number of hardware targets.

 You can be totally confident that when your software executes on a FVP, it will execute the same way on the equivalent hardware.
 ARM FVPs are functionally accurate ARM instruction set models, so when hardware does arrive, there's no rush, no delays and no unforeseen costs.